-Rondo of Blood is less difficult than Dracula’s Curse and probably the first one but more difficult than SCIV.
-Unlike SCIV you will die fighting in this one, not platforming.
-If you fall into a pit you will most likely just have to go a longer or an alternative route instead of just dying, this I think is awesome.
+Rondo of Blood is less difficult than Dracula’s Curse and the NES original but more difficult than SCIV.
+Unlike SCIV, you will die fighting in this one, not platforming.
+If you fall into a pit you will most likely just have to go a longer, alternative route instead of just dying, this I think is awesome.
 The pits and the more direct routes lead to the “normal” way of beating the game but dodge the pits and finding some secrets will lead to to the alternative stages.
 The difficulty is engaging enough to be fun, and rarely gets frustrating.
 This is a delicate balance the developers got right in Rondo of Blood.

 The music makes you feel so good in this one, it has kind of a jazzy feel to it mixed with the older gothic themes and it has a few original hits like Bloodlines and Opus.13.
 The game’s earlier stages boast some of the best remixes of the classic NES Castlevania tunes you can find.
 Normally I would not praise a game for having 3 older tunes in the game but the Rondo of Blood versions of Vampire Killer, Bloody Tears and The Beginning are absolutely insane!
 These are the go to versions of the tunes I listen to on my mp3.